 After lunch, we make our way through the town of Callander, past the medieval Doune Castle before we make our final stop of the day at Stirling Castle*.
 The site is one of Scotland's most historically significant fortresses, sitting high on volcanic rock and offering wonderful views of the surrounding landscape.

 You will have time to visit the castle and learn of the exploits of key historical figures including William Wallace, Robert the Bruce and Mary Queen of Scots.
 With lots of interesting things to see and do here, the Stirling Castle experience is a must for any visitor to Scotland.
-Our final stop of the day is at the majestic Kelpies; 30 metre high equine sculptures representing shape-shifting water spirits.
-Enjoy time for photos before we return to Edinburgh.
+We then begin our journey homebound to Edinburgh.

 Loch Lomond Cruise